ksorv/sauravk.vision/src/posts/learn-css-in-10-minutes-or-less.md

      When hovered, or to created animations on hover.*/ }

+selector1,
-selector1, selector2 {
+selector2 {
   /* This will select both selectors together,*/
 }

-ul>li{
+ul > li {
   /* This is child selector, You can use this to select childs of any element.*/ }

 /*